 in the lead up to the Iraq war, St. Pete for Peace began protesting on

-conversations in an attempt to raise awareness about U.S. foreign
+and engaged in conversations in an attempt to raise awareness about

-policy.
-The Uhuru Movement also protested regularly at
+U.S. foreign policy.
+The Uhuru Movement also protested regularly

 the management of Baywalk attempted to convince city officials that